ggrecow/SQAT/README.md

 # How to cite this repository
-If you use this toolbox in your research, please help us to gain visibility by citing SQAT:
+If you use this toolbox in your research, we would be grateful if you help us to gain visibility by citing SQAT.
+The following paper is the main work describing SQAT and the metrics available on its first release:

+- Felix Greco, G., Merino-Martínez, R., Osses, A., & Langer, S. C. (2023).
+SQAT: a MATLAB-based toolbox for quantitative sound quality analysis.
+In Proceedings of the INTER–NOISE and NOISE–CON Congress, the 52nd International Congress and Exhibition on Noise Control Engineering, Chiba, Greater Tokyo, Japan, 20–23 August 2023.
+Institute of Noise Control Engineering: Reston, VA, USA, 2023. [[Link]](https://www.researchgate.net/publication/373334884_SQAT_a_MATLAB-based_toolbox_for_quantitative_sound_quality_analysis).

+This is the main citation if you need to cite the toolbox repository itself:

-Gil Felix Greco, Roberto Merino-Martínez, & Alejandro Osses.
-(2023).
+- Felix Greco, G., Merino-Martínez, R., &  Osses, A. (2023).
 SQAT: a sound quality analysis toolbox for MATLAB.
-Zenodo. [https://doi.org/10.5281/zenodo.7934709]( https://doi.org/10.5281/zenodo.7934709)
+Zenodo. [https://doi.org/10.5281/zenodo.7934709](https://doi.org/10.5281/zenodo.7934709)

 If you need to cite the current release of SQAT, please refer to the "Cite this repository" feature in the "About" section of this GitHub repository.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.